-Students with disabilities may require additional time for taking tests and completing work in class.
-Unless efficiency or speed is the essential skill that is being assessed, students may be allowed additional time for all exams and in-class quizzes.
-Based on the documentation submitted to Accessibility Services, extended time is typically approved in increments of either one and one half or double the allotted time.
-The extended time accommodation does not apply to take home exams.
-Extended time ensures that a student’s performance is reflective of his/her mastery of material rather than the speed at which a student performs.
+Students may be granted additional time for all exams and in-class quizzes.
+Extended time is typically approved in increments of either one and one half or double the allotted time and ensures that a student’s performance is reflective of his/her mastery of material rather than the speed at which a student performs.

-That said, certain hands-on skills-based tests such as clinical skills or lab tests are meant to be done in a certain time frame to mimic the real-life, in-the-moment experience.
-Therefore, it may not be reasonable to have extended time during hands-on skills-based tests.
+Certain skills-based tests are meant to mimic the real-life experience.
+Therefore, it may not be reasonable to have extended time during skills-based tests (eg., labs, practicals, clinicals).

-Students with disabilities may be approved for and request a separate “distraction-limited environment” testing space.
-This space more often than not will be at the Testing Center.
-This accommodation is not a guarantee of a “distraction free” testing space, but rather a quieter space where students have fewer distractions from fellow test-takers and are thus better able to maintain focus.
+If granted, a “distraction-limited environment” testing space can be provided at the AS testing rooms or at the Testing Centers at the different campuses.
+This accommodation does not guarantee a “distraction free” testing space, but rather a quieter space where students have fewer distractions, thus better able to maintain focus.

 Readers for Exams

-Some students with disabilities may require having exam questions read to them.
-Accessibility Services provides computer software programs that can “read” the exam aloud to a student.
-If necessary, a Reader can read the exam aloud to a student, however, this must be scheduled at least 5 business days in advance.
+Some students with disabilities may need tests read to them.
+AS provides computer software programs that can “read” the exam aloud to a student.
+If necessary, this must be scheduled at least 5 business days in advance.

-For some students with disabilities, sitting for long periods of time and/or remaining in the same position for the duration of a class period can exacerbate symptoms of the disability.
+For some students with disabilities, sitting for long periods of time can exacerbate symptoms of the disability.
 Similarly, some students may need to leave class for brief periods to attend to medications or other medical needs.
-Accessibility Services encourages these students to move around or leave class in the least disruptive manner possible.
-Students should discuss seating arrangements and the timing of breaks with their instructors.
+This accommodation allows the student to move around or leave class in the least disruptive manner possible.

 Use of a Computer for In-Class Writing

-Some students with disabilities will be approved for and request a computer for in class writing.
+Some students with disabilities may need to use their computer for in class writing and note-taking.
 Using a computer allows these students the opportunity to avoid physical fatigue and/or to provide legible, better-organized writing.
-Students making such a request may use a computer in class with the understanding that internet searching, playing games, and/or using social media is not allowed unless instructed by the instructor.
+If granted, students may use a computer in class with the understanding that internet searching, playing games, and/or using social media is not allowed unless instructed by the instructor.